cran-task-views/MissingData/MissingData.md

-    `r pkg("mdmb")` for various families. `r pkg("JointAI")` implements Bayesian approaches for generalized linear mixed models and `r pkg("bild")` implements logistic regression with mixed effects for binary longitudinal data allowing missing values and `r pkg("brlrmr")` proposes a method to reduce bias in estimating logistic regressions with missing response.
+    `r pkg("mdmb")` for various families. `r pkg("JointAI")` implements Bayesian approaches for generalized linear mixed models and `r pkg("bild")` implements logistic regression with mixed effects for binary longitudinal data allowing missing values. `r pkg("ClusPred")` also handles missing values in mixed model with a fixed group effect, when the group variable is missing.\
+    `r pkg("brlrmr")` proposes a method to
+    reduce bias in estimating logistic regressions with missing response.
 -   *Missing data in item response models* (including Rasch models and extensions) is implemented in `r pkg("TAM")`, `r pkg("mirt")`,